 When Should I Buy New Spray Foam Equipment Instead of Used?

-Even by following these simple steps, I can’t guarantee success with a used spray foam insulation system.
+Even by following these simple steps, I can’t guarantee success if you buy a used spray foam insulation machine.
 I receive countless phone calls from customers asking my opinion on a used system they found online.
 When I explain the risks of used equipment to them they naturally hear me trying to sell them new equipment, but trust me, what I’m really saying is, “As Your friend, and from my personal and professional experience, I advise against purchasing this equipment.”

 The question I ask every customer who is considering buying used spray foam equipment: Would you rather install insulation or fix equipment?